Wildlife Trade Expert

 Bradley Hayes directs the Collaborative AI and Robotics Research Lab at the University of Colorado Boulder, where he is an Assistant Professor.
 As CTO of Circadence Corporation, he develops revolutionary educational programming to expand the cybersecurity workforce.
 He completed a Ph.D. in Computer Science at Yale University's Social Robotics Lab and was a postdoctoral associate in MIT's Interactive Robotics Group.
 Currently, he’s developing novel explainable AI techniques for safe human-robot collaboration.
 He will never say no to sushi.

-Dr. Chris Fisher is an archaeologist, National Geographic Explorer, and Professor of Anthropology at Colorado State University.
+Dr. Chris Fisher is an archaeologist, National Geographic Explorer, Professor of Anthropology at Colorado State University, and the Founder & Director of The Earth Archive.
 In 2007, he and his team first documented the ancient city of Angamuco, a sprawling metropolis that once had as many structures as modern-day Manhattan.
 His recent work uses remote sensing technologies, including LiDAR, to better understand urbanism & environmental change in Mexico and Honduras.
 As a child growing up in Duluth, Minnesota, he developed a love for wilderness canoeing, a passion that persists today.

 Chuck Plunkett, a professional journalist for more than 22 years, is the director of CU News Corps, a capstone program at the University of Colorado Boulder.
 He joined The Denver Post as a reporter in 2003, led coverage of the Democratic National Convention in 2008, and later served as the editorial page editor.
 Plunkett made international headlines for leading a team of writers who called out The Post’s owners, Alden Global Capital, for their business practices.
 He’s passionate about plant-based foods, distance running, and playing the piano.